AyoubELOUAIZI/Nexjs-issue-tracker/README.md

     2-for storing the data in the database will use the prisma client so we need to stall it first.
     3-we go to this site:"Best practice for instantiating PrismaClient with Next.js" 4-and we copie the code .

+# Sitting up Radix ui:
+    1-the first we install it using the command : npm install @radix-ui/themes 2-of course we are going to import it and use it ahah,but first we need to wrapp the lyout with the Theme from Radix UI.
+    3-